-Notwithstanding any limitations on its liability to Subscribers and Relying Parties, the CA understands and acknowledges that the Application Software Suppliers who have a

-Root Certificate distribution agreement in place with the Root CA do not assume any obligation or potential liability of the CA under these Requirements or that otherwise might exist because of the issuance or maintenance of Certificates or reliance thereon by Relying Parties or others.
+Notwithstanding any limitations on its liability to Subscribers and Relying Parties, the CA understands and acknowledges that the Application Software Suppliers who have a Root Certificate distribution agreement in place with the Root CA do not assume any obligation or potential liability of the CA under these Requirements or that otherwise might exist because of the issuance or maintenance of Certificates or reliance thereon by Relying Parties or others.
 Thus, except in the case where the CA is a government entity, the CA SHALL defend, indemnify, and hold harmless each Application Software Supplier for any and all claims, damages, and losses suffered by such Application Software Supplier related to a Certificate issued by the CA, regardless of the cause of action or legal theory involved.
 This does not apply, however, to any claim, damages, or loss suffered by such Application Software Supplier related to a Certificate issued by the CA where such claim, damage, or loss was directly caused by such Application Software Supplier's software displaying as not trustworthy a Certificate that is still valid, or displaying as trustworthy: (1) a Certificate that has expired, or (2) a Certificate that has been revoked (but only in cases where the revocation status is currently available from the CA online, and the application software either failed to check such status or ignored an indication of revoked status).

-- 9.10 Term and termination
+9.10 Term and termination

 - 9.10.1 Term

 - 9.10.2 Termination

 - 9.10.3 Effect of termination and survival

 - 9.11 Individual notices and communications with participants

-- 9.12 Amendments
+9.12 Amendments

 - 9.12.1 Procedure for amendment

 - 9.12.2 Notification mechanism and period

 - 9.12.3 Circumstances under which OID must be changed

 - 9.13 Dispute resolution provisions

-- 9.14 Governing law
+9.14 Governing law

-- 9.15 Compliance with applicable law
+9.15 Compliance with applicable law

+The CA SHALL issue Certificates and operate its PKI in accordance with all law applicable to its business and the Certificates it issues in every jurisdiction in which it operates.

-- 9.16 Miscellaneous provisions
+9.16 Miscellaneous provisions

-- 9.16.1 Entire agreement
+9.16.1 Entire agreement

-- 9.16.2 Assignment
+9.16.2 Assignment

-- 9.16.3 Severability
+9.16.3 Severability